KamGFX/NeTecture/README.md

 ## Financial Projections

 We project sustained growth in revenue and customer adoption in the coming years, based on market demand and the effectiveness of our solution.

 ## Use of Funds

+We plan to use the funds raised to expand our development team, enhance our technology infrastructure, and increase our marketing and sales efforts.

+---
+We project sustained growth in revenue and customer adoption in the coming years, based on market demand and the effectiveness of our solution.

+## Use of Funds